 They wanted their leaders to make hypotheses, then test them, assess if they worked, and ask “why” or “why not” when looking at the end result.

-In this way, they focused less on hard skills or capabilities and more on developing a mindset and behaviors that can help them navigate the unknown and constantly changing needs of their organization.
+Using this learning and development framework, they focused less on hard skills or capabilities and more on developing a mindset and behaviors that can help them navigate the unknown and constantly changing needs of their organization.

 Cargill